Now approved for adults with major depressive disorder (adjunctive)

 • Metabolic Changes, including hyperglycemia, diabetes mellitus, dyslipidemia, and weight gain.
 Hyperglycemia, in some cases extreme and associated with ketoacidosis, hyperosmolar coma or death, has been reported in patients treated with antipsychotics.
 Measure weight and assess fasting plasma glucose and lipids when initiating CAPLYTA and monitor periodically during long-term treatment.

 • Leukopenia, Neutropenia, and Agranulocytosis (including fatal cases).
 Perform complete blood counts in patients with pre-existing low white blood cell count (WBC) or history of leukopenia or neutropenia.
-Discontinue CAPLYTA if clinically significant decline in WBC occurs in absence of other causative factors.
+Consider discontinuing CAPLYTA if clinically significant decline in WBC occurs in absence of other causative factors.
+Discontinue CAPLYTA in patients with clinically significant neutropenia or absolute neutrophil count <1000/mm3 and monitor closely until neutropenia resolves.

 • Orthostatic Hypotension and Syncope.
 Monitor heart rate and blood pressure and warn patients with known cardiovascular or cerebrovascular disease.
 Orthostatic vital signs should be monitored in patients who are vulnerable to hypotension.

 • Falls.
 CAPLYTA may cause somnolence, postural hypotension, and motor and/or sensory instability, which may lead to falls and, consequently, fractures and other injuries.
-Assess patients for risk when using CAPLYTA.
+Assess patients for fall risk when initiating treatment and periodically during long-term treatment.

 • Seizures.
 Use CAPLYTA cautiously in patients with a history of seizures or with conditions that lower seizure threshold.